You Should Start A Book Club

 - The New Yorker – good for literary fiction!

 - Anthologies.
 Many are sold at a discount on Amazon (usually in e-book form).
-This can help you figure out what kind of stories you like, especially if
+This can help you figure out what kind of stories you like.

 - Old favorites.
 Think about a story that stuck with you from high school, a beloved childhood bedtime story, or even a fairy tale you love.
 Try to find other pieces written by the same writer or adaptations of older works.